jooyung/joyWorks/MD/2012-Illustrated Csharp-4e-Daniel Solis.md

 ###The group Clause
 ###Query Continuation: The into Clause
 ##The Standard Query Operators
+[W] peruse (pə-ro͞oz′)
+>To look at carefully or critically:

+- =check (out), con, examine, go over, inspect, scrutinize, study, survey, traverse, view.
+- =Informal: case.
+- Idiom: give a going-over.

+You should `peruse` the list and become familiar with these powerful tools that can save you lots of time and effort.
+Then when you need to use them, you can look up the full documentation online.

 ###Signatures of the Standard Query Operators
+[W] The standard query operators are methods declared in class *System.Linq.Enumerable*.
+These methods, however, `aren't just any methods` - they're extension methods that extend generic class IEnumerable<T>.
 ###Query Expressions and the Standard Query Operators
 ###Delegates As Parameters
 ###The LINQ Predefined Delegate Types